Myth of Skanderbeg: Skanderbeg and Serbo-Montenegrin expansionism

-In Serbian historiography it has been supported that Skanderbeg's great-grandfather, named Branilo was a nobleman from Zeta who was granted possession of Kaninë after taking part in Emperor Stefan Dušan's conquests.
+In Serbian historiography it has been supported that Skanderbeg's great-grandfather, was a nobleman who was granted possession of Kaninë after taking part in Emperor Stefan Dušan's conquests.
 This reading is based on a mistaken translation by Karl Hopf in the 19th century and has been discredited ever since.
-It became popular in Serbian propaganda circles again in the 1980s, right before the crisis in Kosovo, where Serb historians again celebrated Skanderbeg as "the son of Ivan, Đorđ Kastrioti, the Serbian horseman of Albania."
-During the 2000s Skanderbeg's origins was a topic on internet chat rooms and that the figure was over time increasingly included into Serbian national narratives.
+It became popular in Serbian propaganda circles again in the 1980s, right before the crisis in Kosovo, where Serb ultra nationalists again celebrated Skanderbeg as "the son of Ivan, Đorđ Kastrioti, the Serbian horseman of Albania."
+During the 2000s Skanderbeg's origins was a topic on internet chat rooms and that the figure was over time increasingly included into Serbian national narratives, yet still without enough proofs to claim he was Serbian.

+The ”featured article” about Skanderbeg in the Serbian-language version of Wikipedia portray Skanderbeg as a Serb.